gravitee-io/gravitee-doc-gen/example/plugin/README.md

   trustStore:
     #
     type:  # Possible values: "" "JKS" "PKCS12" "PEM"
-    # Path to truststore
-    # When type = 'PEM' or 'JKS' or 'PKCS12'
-    path:
     # Content
-    # When type = 'PEM' or 'JKS' or 'PKCS12'
+    # When type = 'JKS' or 'PKCS12' or 'PEM'
+    content: |-
-    content: --- BEGIN CERTIFICATE ---
+        --- BEGIN CERTIFICATE ---

         --- END CERTIFICATE ---
     # Password
     # When type = 'JKS' or 'PKCS12' or 'PEM'
-    password: [redacted]
+    password: "[redacted]"
+    # Path to truststore
+    # When type = 'PEM' or 'JKS' or 'PKCS12'
+    path:
 # Tags
 # Some tags
 tags: